 • Develop a community coalition to address the growing needs of the community and further the mission of LACorp

-• Develop and conduct appropriate educational outreach to not only include HIV prevention and advocacy, but also to encompass the social ills affecting all marginalized or oppressed people.
+• Develop and conduct appropriate educational outreach to encompass the social ills affecting all marginalized or oppressed people.

 • To conduct empowering sessions which promote social justice for all.